Shkreli (tribe): Geography

 Shkreli is situated in Malësi e Madhe District, north of the city of Shkodra in the protected area of the Shkreli Regional Nature Park in the valley of Prroni i Thatë (Dry Creek).
 It forms part of the Shkrel municipal unit.
 To the north it borders Boga, to the south Lohja and to the west Kastrati.
 To the east of Shkreli are the slopes of the Northern Mountain Range.

 Shkreli comprises four villages Vrith, Bzhetë, Zagorë, Dedaj.
 These four villages also have additional settlements in Grishaj, Vuç-Kurtaj, Sterkuj, Çekëdedaj, Xhaj, Makaj and Ducaj that are linked to them.
 A small settlement named Shkrel also exists in the Bushat municipal unit.
 Outside of Albania, people who trace their origin to Shkreli are found in particular in Ulcinj, Sandžak and the nearby Region in western Kosovo.
-The Montenegro-Kosovo borderlands are marked by many micro-toponyms like Škrijeljska Halja and Škrijeljska Reka that are linked to Shkreli.
+The Montenegro-Kosovo borderlands are marked by many micro-toponyms like Škrijeljska Hajla and Škrijeljska Rijeka that are linked to Shkreli.